quassy/prefect/docs/core/advanced_tutorials/local-debugging.md

 If we have a complex dependency graph, `flow.replace` can be a real timesaver for quickly swapping out tasks while preserving all their dependencies!

-!!! warning Call Signatures
+!!! warning "Call Signatures"
-    Note that `flow.replace` preserves edges - this means the old and new tasks need to have the exact same call signature.
+    Note that `flow.replace` preserves edges &mdash; this means the old and new tasks need to have the exact same call signature.